chrisbuckleycode/chrisbuckleycode/README.md

-Full Disclosure: I recommend using AI after gaining experience in a language to:
+Full Disclosure: I use and recommend AI after gaining experience in a language to:
 - Boost efficiency and speed up feature delivery
 - Focus on architecture over syntax
 - Correct AI errors effectively